stevehairston/se_project_express/README.md

 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature

+### Testing
+Before committing your code, make sure you edit the file `sprint` in the root folder.
+The file `sprint` should contain the number of the sprint you're currently working on.
+For ex.
+12